NikkiDao/Introduction/README.md

 :eyeglasses: I’m currently enrolled in Big Data of Data Engineering bootcamp from UCI, expected completion in April 2023!

-:ramen: Ask me about my favorite recipes
+:snake: Ask me about my favorite coding language!

 📫 Reach me at www.linkedin.com/in/nikki-dao